Using Electronic Keyboards

 ( to supplement my main page about Improvising Music )

-colorizing a keyboard: If you want to colorize a keyboard, the basic process is buying a keyboard ($50-$220 or less or more)* and then colorizing it by using tape or stickers ($8). {many more DIY Tips}
+colorizing a keyboard: If you want to colorize a keyboard, the basic process is buying a ($50-$220 or less or more)* and then colorizing it by using tape or stickers ($8). {many more DIY Tips}

 Yamaha PSS-E373